How to Cure Gum Disease Without a Dentist: Natural Treatment & Home Remedies

 Baking Soda

-You can create a paste by mixing a small amount of baking soda with water and gently brushing your teeth.
-However, it’s important to note that while sodium bicarbonate can be effective, it’s still crucial to incorporate other anti-bacterial compounds into your oral hygiene routine for optimal results.
+You can prepare your baking soda paste at home by mixing a small amount of baking soda with water and gently brushing your teeth.
+However, while sodium bicarbonate can be effective, it’s still crucial to incorporate other antibacterial compounds into your oral hygiene routine for optimal results.

 Coconut Oil

-Swishing your mouth with coconut oil for an extended period may help gum disease, but there’s not much credible research to support it.
+Swishing your mouth with coconut oil is believed to help cure and prevent gum disease.
+However, there’s not much credible research to support this claim.

 Daily Brushing and Flossing